-Also, I’ve included a video at the end along with an illustration below of all the main parts.
+Also, I’ve included a video at the end and an illustration below of all the main parts.

 To keep track of what goes where use masking tape to label each door/drawer front and its matching cabinet box/drawer.

 If you’re reusing original handles and hinges, label the paired hinges with their doors and location.

-Remember though, fitting new handles and hinges are an inexpensive way of adding a nice finishing touch to your project.
+Pro Tip: Fitting new handles and hinges is a simple and inexpensive way of adding a nice finishing touch to your project.

 Using a cordless driver/screwdriver, remove all doors, handles and hinges.

 Remove drawers from units and unscrew fronts.
-Keep all small removable hardware and screws together in plastic bags and store in a safe place.
+Keep all small removable hardware and screws together in plastic bags and store them safely.

 If you must paint cabinet boxes in situ, cover countertops with rosin paper and masking tape.
 Cover the backsplash with thin plastic.